 God is all His creatures’ home.

-Hope and grasp His unseen hand; Though the darkness seem to hide Him, Faith and love can understand.
+Taste and see Him, feel and hear Him, Hope and grasp His unseen hand; Though the darkness seem to hide Him, Faith and love can understand.

 God who lovest all Thy creatures,

-All our hearts are known to Thee
+All our hearts are known to Thee.

 Lead us through the land of shadows